 2. Continuous Lighting

-Continuous light has more or less the same role as a strobe.
-The difference is, this lighting tool does not give a flash; This one tool provides continuous lighting.
+Continuous light has a role similar to that of a strobe.
+The difference is that this lighting tool does not give a flash; this one provides continuous lighting.

 Although commonly associated with shooting video, continuous light still has a role to play in photography.

 Continuous lighting products are also often referred to as hotlights.
 This is because this one tool tends to be hot during use.
-Ensure the safety of equipment around this one, especially the bulb, as the heat from this studio lighting device can cause a fire.
+Please make sure the equipment is safe around this one, especially the bulb, as the heat from this studio lighting device can cause a fire.

 Also Read: 7 Perfect Product Photography Lighting Setups